curl/everything-curl/libcurl-drive-multi-socket.md

 You can add them at any time while the transfers are running and you can also similarly remove easy handles at any time using the `curl_multi_remove_handle` call.
-Typically though, you remove handles after its transfer is completed.
+Typically though, you remove a handle only after its transfer is completed.

 ## multi_socket callbacks

-As explained above, this event-based mechanism relies on the application to know which sockets that are used by libcurl and what libcurl waits for on those sockets: if its waits for the socket to become readable, writable or both!
+As explained above, this event-based mechanism relies on the application to know which sockets are used by libcurl and what libcurl waits for on those sockets: if it waits for the socket to become readable, writable or both!

 It also needs to tell libcurl when its timeout time has expired, as it is control of driving everything libcurl can't do it itself.
-So libcurl must tell the application an updated timeout value too.
+So libcurl must tell the application an updated timeout value, too.

 ### socket_callback